-Looking for a karate teacher or karate instructional classes in Rush Green ?
+Wanting a karate coach or karate classes in Rush Green ?

-Delivering Karate classes in Rush Green suitable for people from all walks of life both male and female.
-Our company offers lessons for people from beginner level right through to experienced Karate practitioners.
-Our Karate pupils can be male or female, old or young, we’re able to assist people from all avenues of life, regardless of their sex or age group.
+Providing Karate classes in Rush Green intended for individuals from all areas of life both male and female.
+We offer lessons for people from beginner level right through to experienced Karate practitioners.
+Our Karate students could be male or female, young or old, we can assist individuals from all avenues of life, irrespective of their sex or age group.